httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 This document uses algorithms to specify parsing and serialization behaviors, and the Augmented Backus-Naur Form (ABNF) notation of {{!RFC5234}} to illustrate expected syntax in HTTP header fields.
 In doing so, it uses the VCHAR, SP, DIGIT, ALPHA and DQUOTE rules from {{!RFC5234}}.
 It also includes the tchar rule from {{!RFC7230}}.

 When parsing from HTTP fields, implementations MUST follow the algorithms, but MAY vary in implementation so as the behaviors are indistinguishable from specified behavior.
 If there is disagreement between the parsing algorithms and ABNF, the specified algorithms take precedence.
-In some places, the algorithms are "greedy" with whitespace, but this should not affect conformance.

 For serialization to HTTP fields, the ABNF illustrates the range of acceptable wire representations with as much fidelity as possible, and the algorithms define the recommended way to produce them.
 Implementations MAY vary from the specified behavior so long as the output still matches the ABNF.